ksylvan/AnsibleLaptop/README.md

       curl -fsSL https://github.com/ksylvan/AnsibleLaptop/raw/master/quickstart | sh

 * The above will clone this repository on the laptop.
-Next, do this:

-      cd AnsibleLaptop
-      ./setup
+Follow the instructions that the script prints on the screen to proceed.